andrija-mitrovic/eStore/README.md

 # eStore

-Monolithic clean architecture built using ASP.NET Core and React
+Monolithic clean architecture with ASP.NET Core and React